Zekeriya Sertel: Career and activities

 Following their return to Turkey Zekeriya was appointed by Mustafa Kemal Atatürk as director of press department of the newly founded Republic of Turkey in Ankara which he held until 1924 after which his wife and he restarted their journalistic career in Istanbul.
 He was the cofounder and first editor-in-chief of Cumhuriyet newspaper.
 With his wife he founded and edited several magazines including Resimli Ay, Resimli Perşembe, Resimli Hafta and Sevimli Ay.
 He also cofounded with other three journalists a newspaper named Son Posta in 1930.
-Sabiha and Zekeriya Sertel were among the owners of another newspaper, Tan.
+When the Liberal Republican Party was formed by Fethi Okyar in 1930 Zekeriya Sertel and other leftist critics of Mustafa Kemal supported the party.
+Sabiha and Zekeriya Sertel were among the owners of another newspaper, Tan which was published from 1935 to 1945.